 These were just two main things going on in our math lessons that I've been working with her to overcome.
 We've tried a few things and it's still a work in progress but I'm sure, if math is a struggle for your child, you may like to know how we're working through it.

-The Math Solutions
+And the Math Solutions

 - First of all there is the daily reminder to “Use What You Know”.
 That's what I tell her daily.
 One day it will stick but I remind her of all that she already knows so that comparing fractions is just learning one or two new steps on top of all the other great stuff she already knows.